-Ph.D Thesis 2024-2027 – Lifelong learning for mixed initiative musical co-creativity
+Ph.D Thesis 2025-2028 – Curiosity driven and lifelong learning for mixed initiative musical co-creativity

 Context

-Current Human-Ai co-creative systems, also known as Mixed Initiative Co-Creative systems (MICC), have opened new possibilities for musicking [1] by facilitating novel creative processes and modes of interactions [2].
-However, these systems lack the ability for long-term adaptation between user and machine.
-Current ways of adapting are either unilateral — the user progressively learning how to operate or play with the Ai system [3] — or self engineered — a musician-engineer modifying their own system over time [4].
-The goal of this PhD project is to address this limitation by developing and evaluation Ai methods designed for lifelong learning in the scope of MICC musicking.
+Current Human-AI co-creative systems, or Mixed-Initiative Co-Creative systems (MICC), have enabled new forms of musicking [1] by expanding creative possibilities and facilitating novel modes of interaction [2].
+However, these systems still lack robust mechanisms for long-term adaptation between user and machine.
+Typically, adaptation occurs either through unilateral learning—where the user progressively adjusts to the AI’s affordances [3]—or through self-engineered modifications, where musician-programmers iteratively refine their own systems [4].
+The objective of this PhD project is to address this limitation by exploring curiosity-driven learning techniques for lifelong adaptation in MICC musicking, allowing AI agents to develop dynamically evolving creative relationships with human users.

 Work Plan